nengoxx/ai-stuff/README.md

 * [Automatic1111’s stable-diffusion-webui](https://github.com/AUTOMATIC1111/stable-diffusion-webui):
     * The most popular solution for running SD and adjacent models, extremely versatile with tons of extensions, even has an extension to use it in Photoshop.
 * [ConfyUI](https://github.com/comfyanonymous/ComfyUI):
-    * Better workflow than A1111’s but less popular and versatile, A1111’s also has an extension for it.
+    * Better workflow and more lightweight than A1111’s but less popular and versatile, A1111’s also has an extension for it.

 **[Text to Speech Generation]**